Michigan State and Nassar victims reach $500M settlement

 - Co-pilot sucked halfway out of plane after windshield cracks over China

+Nassar treated campus athletes and scores of young gymnasts at his Michigan State office, building an international reputation while working at the same time for USA Gymnastics, which trains Olympians.

+The university and lawyers for 332 victims announced the deal after negotiating privately with the help of a mediator.
+Under the agreement, $425 million would be paid to current claimants and $75 million would be set aside for any future claims.
+Lawyers will also be compensated out of the $500 million pool.

 Michigan State was accused of ignoring or dismissing complaints about Nassar, some as far back as the 1990s.
-The school, however, has insisted that no one covered up assaults.
+The school had insisted that no one covered up assaults, although Nassar’s boss, former medical school dean William Strampel, was later charged with failing to properly supervise him and committing his own sexual misconduct.

-Nassar pleaded guilty to molesting women and girls under the guise that it was treatment.
-He was also found to have child pornography and is serving prison sentences that will likely keep him locked up for life.
+Nassar, 54, pleaded guilty to molesting women and girls under the guise of treatment and was caught with child pornography.
+He is serving three prison sentences that will likely keep him locked up for life.

-He treated campus athletes and scores of young gymnasts at his Michigan State office.
-He had an international reputation while working at the same time for USA Gymnastics, which trains Olympians.
+More than 250 women and girls gave statements in court when Nassar was sentenced in January and February.
+Since that time, even more accusers have stepped forward, which accounts for the larger number of people covered by the Michigan State agreement.

+During those sentencing hearings, many accusers described an ultra-competitive gymnastics culture in which authority figures could not be questioned and Nassar was free to abuse young patients year after year.
+They said they had little choice to see doctors other than Nassar, who was renowned throughout the sport.

 Olympic gold medalists Jordyn Wieber, Aly Raisman, Gabby Douglas and McKayla Maroney say they were among Nassar’s victims.

+Other cases involved participants in soccer, figure skating, rowing, softball, cheerleading, wrestling, diving, dance, and track and field.

-“This historic settlement came about through the bravery of more than 300 women and girls who had the courage to stand up and refuse to be silenced,” said lead attorney John Manly.
+“This historic settlement came about through the bravery of more than 300 women and girls who had the courage to stand up and refuse to be silenced,” said John Manly, the lead attorney for the victims.

+The scandal rocked Michigan State, leading to the resignation of President Lou Anna Simon on Jan.
+24 and athletic director Mark Hollis two days later.
+The fallout has also pushed out many leaders at the top of competitive gymnastics.

-The deal applies only to Michigan State.
+The settlement applies only to Michigan State.
 Lawsuits still are pending against Indianapolis-based USA Gymnastics, the U.S. Olympic Committee and an elite gymnastics club in the Lansing-area where assaults occurred.

 White reported from Detroit.